carrierwaveuploader/carrierwave/README.md

 ### Running active record tests

-Make sure you have a mysql2 database named `carrierwave_test` with the username `root` and empty password.
+Make sure you have a local MySQL database named `carrierwave_test` with the username `root` and empty password.

 ## License